 - Faculty are not expected to extend teaching of their class to multiple modalities in a course, but please extend flexibility and compassion in supporting students’ learning when feasible.

 - Some faculty will find it easy to record their lectures for students or invite them to join the class remotely, and we encourage you to extend such flexibility, if possible.

-- Please make allowances for students to turn in assignments late, make up missed work and exams to support their efforts to isolate, recover from illness or quarantine.
+- Please make allowances for students to turn in assignments late, make up missed work and exams to support their efforts to isolate, recover from illness.

 What if a student requests remote learning for an in-person course for either a disability or personal preference?

 - If a student has a documented disability (as federally recognized and mandated) and wants to inquire about online accommodations, please refer the student to the guidance offered at the Student Disability Center website.